-Codario is generating a unique SSH key for every user to have a possibility to connect to his repositories and push commits with updates.
+Codario is generating a unique SSH key for every workspace to have a possibility to connect to his repositories and push commits with updates.

-You can find your personal public SSH key here.
+You can find your personal public SSH key on "Access Keys" page.

 To provide Codario he necessary access, put this key to your "SSH Keys" at your Git Provider.

 - This key must have "access" permissions, otherwise Codario will not be able to send commits with updates to your repositories.